 White Eagle, Visions and the Burning Bush

 I have walked a path of blended-tradition spirituality since I first started awakening to higher realms of consciousness in a metaphysical way, back in 1988.
-This Spirit Ask Question deals with experience that challenges our taught or learned ways of viewing Truth.
+What that means for me is that I recognize truth in many spiritual paths and my own path is a blend of traditions.
+I received this question, dealing with experience that challenges our taught or learned ways of viewing Truth and it seemed to be a blended-tradition messages.

 Question on Spirit: I bought a meditation cd from White Eagle and while litsening to it, I journeyed above a mountain with unfamiliar terrain and I watched as two men were carrying another from the foot of the mountain.
 The one being carried had snow white hair that was sticking out everywhere.
 All three were dressed in clothes that showed there legs and they were wearing sandals.
 As I journeyed above the mountain and looked down I saw a fire that was contained to one place and It was revealed to me that this was the burning bush.
 I have heard of the burning bush but have never been led to read about it or explore it in any way.
 Do you have any thoughts on this?